 They have a monotheistic religion based on rationalism.
 They do not worship the Christian God but a being also called the Creator.
 The religion became a force for nationalism during Fire Nation rule and a source of identity after.

-The Suihan Language (pronounced Soohahn) or Henwanese is an Indo European language which fits between the Celtic and Romance branches of that language family.
-In terms of typology and grammar it resembles Latin and to a lesser extent, Old Irish.
+The Suihan Language (pronounced Soohahn) or Henwanese is modelled as an atypical Indo European language which fits between the Celtic and Romance branches of that language family.
+In terms of typology and grammar it resembles Latin and to a lesser extent, oddly enough, Japanese.
 It hears no relation to the Asian languages that surround it in the Avatar Realm except for Sanskrit - the liturgical language of the Air Nomads.
 In Fire Nation Chinese, Suihan is often called Henwanese (the language of Henwa island).
 The name Henwa derives from the Old Suihan 'hanaffa' or speak.
 Either name is correct.

 Suihan has a 'split ergative' grammar..
 English and Japanese define the subject of the sentence as the actor or the agent and objects as the recipient of the action or the thing affected or changed by it.